Jwanita: Showing

 The movie's trailer was uploaded to YouTube on 10 July 2015.
 The movie's premiere was performed at Nu Sentral's GSC on 8 September 2015.
 Some people were reportedly trapped and could not continue watching because it is too horrific.
 The film was publicly uploaded on 24 September 2015 in 57 cinemas.
 The film has been rated 18 by FINAS, after 30 percent of the horror scenes were cut by the director.
 After five days of airing, the movie managed to raise RM 600 thousand.
 After 21 days of the show, the film collected a collection of RM 1.5 million.

 Reviews

 The average review of the film is mixed.
-Most praise praises Maya Karin's acting as well as the horror elements in the movie despite the criticisms being directed towards the fibreboard arrangement.
+Most praise Maya Karin's acting as well as the horror elements in the movie despite the criticisms being directed towards the fibreboard arrangement.
 Mohd Al Qayum Azizi from mStar praised Osman Ali's instructions as well as encouraging actors from Umie Aida, Marsha Milan Londoh and Maya Karin.
 He also would not be surprised if, Maya got the nomination Best Actress for Malaysian Film Festival (FFM).

 Deric Ect from the movie portal Dailyseni.com criticised the film as "good but not the best".
 He commented "the problem with this movie is Osman Ali." and despite the impressive performances of Maya Karin, the plot of the star-studded story as well as the directive of the director to retard this movie.
 He also pointed out that perhaps this film would cause the fall of Maya Karin in the film industry.